Shawn1993/cnn-text-classification-pytorch/README.md

 * scikit-learn

 ## Known Issues
-* The predict method is probably not as efficient as it could be.
+* The predict and predict_proba methods are probably not as efficient as they could be.
+* The class probabilities returned by the predict_proba method are probably questionable.
 * Doesn't play well with GridSearchCV if num_jobs isn't 1 (unless not using CUDA).
 * Only supports pre-trained word vectors from TorchText (or no pre-trained vectors).
 * The random_state parameter probably only works with integers or None.